Just 48 hours left to save on TC Early Stage tickets – TechCrunch

 - How to craft your pitch deck: Talk through the nuts and bolts of what makes a great deck (or not) with Amy Saper, Partner at Accel as she goes through your submitted pitches live on stage.
 You can submit your pitchdeck to be reviewed here.

-- Security for start-ups: When starting your company, engineering teams are small and the priority is growth.
+- Security for startups: When starting your company, engineering teams are small and the priority is growth.
 Most people would like to protect their users, but don’t know how to do that with limited resources.
 How should we think about security for startups?
 Hear how serial security entrepreneur Elissa Shevinsky has built secure startups from the ground up and what other startups learn from her years of experience.

 Tune in to TC Early Stage on July 21-22, squash your learning curve and keep your business moving forward.
 You have 48 hours left to save some dough.
 Buy your ticket before the price goes up on June 26 at 11:59 p.m.
-(PT).
+(PDT).

 Is your company interested in sponsoring the TC Early Stage?
 Contact our sponsorship sales team by filling out this form.